circleci/circleci-docs/jekyll/_docs/fork-pr-builds.md

 outlined below.

 If yourorg/yourproject is private, we *will not* automatically run builds against pull requests from the fork.
-You can explicitly allow fork PR builds using the advance feature setting on yourorg/yourproject at Project settings > Build Settings > Advance Settings > Project, but it will expose sensitive information to the fork developers.
+You can explicitly allow fork PR builds using the advanced feature setting on _your-org_/_your-project_ at Project settings > Build Settings > Advanced Settings > Project, but it will expose sensitive information to the fork developers.

 <span class='label label-info'>Note:</span> If otherdev/yourproject is explicitly configured to